|Nutrition Facts (per serving)|

 Fried Rice Cooking Tip: At first, your cooked rice will be lumpy and sticking together.
 To separate it (this makes for a much better fried rice), place the rice in a large bowl.
 Add 1 tablespoon oil.
 Now use your fingers to mix the oil into the rice and separate the clumps.
 Continue working your fingers through until the rice is more or less separated into grains.
 Set aside.

 Mix the stir-fry sauce ingredients together in a cup.
 Omit the turmeric if using saffron rice.
 Set aside.

 Place a wok or large frying pan over medium-high heat.
 When the pan is hot, add 2 tablespoons oil plus the garlic and shrimp.
-Stir-fry 1-2 minutes, or until shrimp is pink and plump.
-Add a few tsp. wine/cooking wine whenever the wok becomes dry.
+Stir-fry 1 to 2 minutes, or until shrimp is pink and plump.
+Add a few teaspoons wine/cooking wine whenever the wok becomes dry.

 Push shrimp and garlic to the side of your wok or frying pan.
 Add a little more oil into the center of the wok, then break the eggs into this space.
 Quickly fry the eggs (as if you were making scrambled eggs), about 1 minute.
 Note: If you find egg coats the bottom of your wok or frying pan, you can also scramble the eggs in a separate pan and then add them.